dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 );
 ```

-As we have finished defining the `Product` entity and a table to persist it on *HSQLDB*, we can now extend the `JpaRepository` Spring Boot interface to provide a managed bean to communicate with the database.
+Now that we have finished defining the `Product` entity and a table to persist it on *HSQLDB*, we can now extend the `JpaRepository` Spring Boot interface to provide a managed bean to communicate with the database.
 To achieve this, let's create an interface called `ProductRepository`, in the `com.auth0.samples.bootfaces` package, with the following content:

 ```java
 package com.auth0.samples.bootfaces;